 Queen Elizabeth, the Queen’s Mother, wore an engagement ring that was a sapphire with diamond accents, but later in life more often wore a large pearl surrounded by diamonds in its place.

 In 1839, Queen Victoria received an emerald-headed serpent ring from Prince Albert, with diamonds and rubies.
 It was a popular engagement ring design of its time, representing eternal love and passion, and a strong commitment.
 It is rumoured that she proposed to him – and you have to admit that she had a good reason.
 It’d take some guts to march up to a lass who was the Queen of England and suggest she might like to marry you!

 Harry was widely expected to choose a ring or gemstones from his mother’s collection, and it’s a lovely touch that he has done so, but with a new diamond that has belonged to no-one previously.
 Best wishes to them both!

-(With thanks to the BBC and other news sources for the images)
+(With thanks to Getty Images and other sources for the images)